Sublime-Instincts/BetterJinja/README.md

 ### How to use this package ?

-By default, this package supports the following Jinja2 extensions:
+By default, this package supports the following Jinja extensions:
 `j2`, `jinja`, `jinja2`, `html.j2`, `html.jinja`, `html.jinja2`, `htm.j2`, `htm.jinja`, `htm.jinja2`.

 Since a user can have more than one templating language package installed, this package doesn't support `.html` directly.
-To get highlighting for `.html` files with Jinja2 code and all the other features this package provides, you can follow any of the two approaches given below
+To get highlighting for `.html` files with Jinja code and all the other features this package provides, you can follow any of the two approaches given below

 1. Go to the bottom right status bar item that displays information on current syntax and click on that when the currently open file is any `.html` file.
 From there go to `Open all with current extensions as ...` and scroll to select `Jinja`.
 You should now be good to go.